Coromantee

 Coromantee, Coromantin, Coromanti, Kormantine, Kromantyn or Kromanti (derived from the name of the Ghanaian slave fort Fort Kormantine in the Ghanaian town of Kormantse, Central Ghana) is an English-language term for enslaved people from the Akan ethnic group, taken from the Gold Coast region in modern-day Ghana.

 Etymology

 The name, in both Jamaica and Suriname, is derived from the Fanti town of their imprisonment known as Kormantse.
 The Fantes and British captured their rivals the Asantes and these captives were sent to British colonies such as Jamaica.
-While Dutch Komenada Fantes allied themselves to capture British allied Fantes to Dutch colonies such as Suriname.
+While Dutch Komenada Fantes allied themselves to capture British allied Fantes who were sent to Dutch colonies such as Suriname.